nahid/talk/README.md

 ## Oembed support

-Tall also supports embed urls simply use `$message->toHtlmString()` in you views to render an embed link
+Talk also supports embed urls simply use `$message->toHtlmString()` in you views to render an embed link

 Eg. `This is a youtube embed link: https://www.youtube.com/watch?v=jNQXAC9IVRw`